What is autoimmunity?

 What is the family connection in autoimmune diseases?

-The ability to develop an autoimmune disease is determined by a dominant genetic trait that is very common (20 percent of the population) that may present in families as different autoimmune diseases within the same family.
+The ability to develop an autoimmune disease is determined by a dominant genetic trait that is very common that may present in families as different autoimmune diseases within the same family.
 The genetic predisposition alone does not cause the development of autoimmune diseases.
 It seems that other factors need to be present as well in order to initiate the disease process.
 It is important for families with members who have an autoimmune disease to mention this fact when another member of the family is experiencing medical problems that appear to be difficult to diagnose.

 What is AARDA?

 AARDA (The American Autoimmune Related Diseases Association) is a 501c3 nonprofit organization.
 AARDA was founded in 1991 to increase awareness about autoimmune diseases.
 Today it has grown to become the premiere national organizationn on the forefront of autoimmune disease awareness, treatment, research, advocacy and patient information.

 The American Autoimmune Releated Diseases Association’s goals are set forth in our Mission Statement: AARDA is dedicated to the eradication of autoimmune diseases and the alleviation of suffering and the socioeconomic impact of autoimmunity through fostering and facilitating collaboration in the areas of education, public awareness, research, and patient services in an effective, ethical and efficient manner.